 AM Shows and Disruptive Magazine have decided to join forces in the lead up to Additive Manufacturing Americas 2017 and bring you the Exhibitor Spotlight series.
-This is an opportunity for exhibitors to fill you in on the products and/or services they intend to showcase at the event as well as share their views on the future of industrial additive manufacturing and 3D printing.
+This is an opportunity for exhibitors to fill you in on the products and services they intend to showcase at the event as well as share their views on the future of industrial 3D printing/additive manufacturing (AM).
 If you like what you read, all the more reason to come meet them on December 6-8, in Pasadena, USA.

 Name and job title: Lance Kallman, vice president (VP) of business development